kaisekiriu/note_of_the_lifemaker/content/The phylum Vertebrata.md

 ---
 title:
-  - The phylum Vertebrata: a case for zoological recognition
+  - The phylum Vertebrata\: a case for zoological recognition
 aliases: Irie et al. (2018)
 tags: 論文
 ---